 - Why does the status checker tell me the network is working fine, but I can't connect?

 There are lots of things that may temporarily impact your service including weather, infrastructure, the number of people in your vicinity trying to connect, and whether we are yet to identify a local network issue.

 - Why does the coverage checker say I should have coverage in my area, but I don't?

 The coverage checker is based on coverage predictions, and can never be 100% accurate because of things like trees, buildings and hills affecting actual coverage.
 We try to make sure our predictions are as accurate as possible and have edited the coverage checker to consider these coverage limitations.

 You can use the network status checker or the My Network app to check for any known issues with our network, or to report a problem.

-- How can I stay connected when I have no signal?
+- What should I do if I have no signal?